cainky/Lipsync/README.md

 # Lipsync

-A simple GUI app to synchronize recorded audio with video lip movements using the Wav2Lip model.
+A simple GUI app to synchronize recorded audio with video lip movements using the Wav2Lip-HQ model.

 ## Features

-- **Audio Recording**: Record your own audio directly from the app.
+- **Live Recording**: Record your own audio and video directly from the app.
-- **Video Upload**: Upload a video of your choice.
-- **Lip Synchronization**: Apply the audio recording to the video to make the lips match the speech.
+- **Lip Synchronization**: Automatically apply the audio recording to the video to make the lips match the speech.

 ## Installation